-In addition to the Title IX Coordinator and Assistant Title IX Coordinator(s), the Title IX staff may include Investigators, Decisionmakers, Appellate Decisionmakers, Supportive Measure Reviewers, Advisors, if applicable, and Informal Resolution Facilitators who have roles in the formal grievance process, which are detailed in this Procedure.
+In addition to the Title IX Coordinator and Assistant Title IX Coordinator(s), the Title IX staff may include Investigators, Appellate Decisionmakers, Advisors, if applicable, and Informal Resolution Facilitators who have roles in the formal grievance process, which are detailed in this Procedure.

-The Title IX Coordinator, Assistant Title IX Coordinator(s), Investigators, Decisionmakers, Appellate Decisionmakers, Supportive Measure Reviewers, Advisors, if applicable, and Informal Resolution Facilitators will receive annual training in compliance with Title IX.
-All administrators in these roles will not rely on sex stereotypes and will provide impartial investigations and adjudications of complaints of sex-based harassment.
+The Title IX Coordinator, Assistant Title IX Coordinator(s), Investigators, Appellate Decisionmakers, Advisors, if applicable, and Informal Resolution Facilitators will receive annual training in compliance with Title IX.
+All administrators in these roles will not rely on sex stereotypes and will provide impartial investigations and adjudications of complaints of sex discrimination.
 All materials used to train these administrators will be available upon request for inspection by members of the public in accordance with Title IX regulations.